themeselection/flyonui-docs/framework-integrations/laravel.md

-# Set up FlyonUI with Laravel using Tailwind CSS
+# Set up FlyonUI with Tailwind CSS Laravel

 Integrate FlyonUI with Laravel and Tailwind CSS to create a responsive, modern interface and streamline your project's design.